Zairaini Sarbini

 Zairaini binti Sarbini (1 November 1972 – 9 August 2021) was a Malaysian freelance voice actress who dubbed for anime, foreign films, cartoons and TV programs in Malay that air on the Astro Ceria, Nickelodeon, Cartoon Network and Disney Channel Malaysia.
 She was also the aunt of the young Malay voice dubbing actor, Arfalie Fikrie Razali.
 She was formerly a voice actress at Filem Karya Nusa.

 She first started voice acting at the Bukit Kepong theater in 1991, although, she did say that she felt a bit nervous when it was the first time performing a Malay voice role.
-Zairaini died due to cervical cancer on 9 August 2021 and was buried at Kampung Puah Islamic Cemetery in Gombak, Selangor.
+Zairaini died from a colon infection caused by a cervical tumour on 9 August 2021, and was buried at Kampung Puah Islamic Cemetery in Gombak, Selangor.